 The DCC was launched on 1 March 2004, following a successful response to JISC Circular 6/038 by a consortium comprising the Universities of Edinburgh and Glasgow (which together hosted the National e-Science Centre), UKOLN at the University of Bath, and STFC, which managed the Rutherford Appleton and Daresbury Laboratories.

-During its Phases 1 and 2 (March 2004-February 2007 and March 2007-February 2010), the DCC had a target group defined as those engaging in digital preservation and curation activities within UK Higher and Further Education.
+During Phases 1 and 2 (March 2004-February 2007 and March 2007-February 2010), the DCC had a target group defined as those engaging in digital preservation and curation activities within UK Higher and Further Education UKHE/FE).
 This group was seen to include data specialists, records managers, librarians, archivists, researchers (as data creators), and policy-makers.

 The DCC also sought to engage in project activity with the public and commercial sectors, international ‘sister organisations’ and standards working groups, recognising that the advancement of tools and processes for digital curation depends on developments that take place beyond the UKHE/FE sector as well as within it.